mbojkovsky/temporal-s3-redirect/README.md

 ### Firefox

-1. Download the latest `.xpi` file from the [GitHub Releases](https://github.com/yourusername/s3-redirect-temporal/releases) page
+1. Download the latest `.xpi` file from the [latest release](https://github.com/mbojkovsky/temporal-s3-redirect/releases)
 2. Open Firefox
 3. Navigate to `about:addons`
 4. Click the gear icon and select "Install Add-on From File..."